 Get a Quote and Secure Coverage Early

-Regardless of an active wildfire nearby, it’s always a good idea to shop around for home insurance quotes and secure coverage as early as possible.
-This will give you time to speak with multiple providers if needed in case some insurers won’t offer quotes due to nearby wildfires.
+Regardless of an active wildfire nearby, shopping around for home insurance quotes and securing coverage as early as possible is always a good idea.
+If needed, this will give you time to speak with multiple providers in case some insurers won’t offer quotes due to nearby wildfires.

 Ensure Extension Clauses Due To Wildfire In Purchase Contracts

-If you’re looking to purchase a new home during wildfire season, it may be a good idea to ensure or add an extension clause to the purchase offer contract.
+If you want to purchase a new home during wildfire season, ensuring or adding an extension clause to the purchase offer contract may be a good idea.
 This will allow you to extend the completion date if you run into any issues or delays in securing proper home insurance coverage for the home because of a nearby wildfire.

 Understand Whether The Policy Is Binding, Or Not

 A home insurance quote is precisely that; a quote.
 Insurance quotes may not be binding, and some providers may not bind a policy quote if a new wildfire pops up near the home between when the quote was given and when the home purchase completes.
-It’s essential to speak to potential insurers about this possibility, as some providers may still bind the policy, but others may not.
+Speaking to potential insurers about this possibility is essential, as some providers may still bind the policy, but others may not.

 Change Providers or The Policy’s Renewal Date

-If you find yourself having to deal with issues renewing your home’s insurance policy due to the proximity to the wildfire season, it may be a good idea to look into changing the renewal date with your provider or changing providers completely.
+If you have to deal with issues renewing your home’s insurance policy due to the proximity to the wildfire season, it may be a good idea to look into changing the renewal date with your provider or changing providers completely.

 Keeping You and Your Home Safe During An Active Wildfire